vjzo/Employee-Churn/README.md

 SMOTE sampling technique is used to upsample the data.
 Using the sampled data, different machine learning algorithms have been implemented.

-LR, Kernel SVM, RF and GB were all applied to the sampled data and the model performance was evaluated on AUC.
+LR, SVM, RF and GB, Naive Bayes, KNN were all applied to the sampled data and the model performance was evaluated on AUC.

 Parameter tuning was carried out.